-This is what happens during a government shutdown
+This is what happens during a shutdown

 - All national parks, zoos and museums would close

-Washington (CNN)If Congress is unable to pass a funding proposal -- which, at this point, looks very possible -- the federal government will shut down Friday.
+Washington (CNN)With the Senate falling short of the votes needed for a funding proposal, the United States federal government officially shut down Friday at midnight.

-Lawmakers had a similar deadline last month but they passed a continuing resolution December 21 to keep the federal government funded another month.
+Lawmakers had a similar deadline last month, but they passed a continuing resolution December 21 to keep the federal government funded for another month.

-Now Democrats are pushing a solution for recipients of the Deferred Action for Childhood Arrivals program and insist that it be addressed before the next deadline Friday -- and it's not clear whether the two parties will reach an agreement by then.
+Democrats had been pushing a solution for recipients of the Deferred Action for Childhood Arrivals program and insisted that it be addressed before the Friday deadline -- and the two parties were unable to reach an agreement.

+The House voted Thursday night to avert a government shutdown, sending the bill on to the Senate, where it failed, 50-49.

+Shortly before the House vote, the Freedom Caucus said a majority of its members would vote to support a stopgap spending measure, a key sign that holdout conservatives who had been undecided earlier had come on board.

+The Senate measure needed 60 votes to pass the chamber to break a filibuster, which meant that Republican leaders needed as many as more than a dozen Democrats.

-A shutdown, however, doesn't mean every federally funded agency, program and service will grind to a halt.
+The shutdown, however, doesn't mean every federally funded agency, program and service will grind to a halt.
 Whoever works for agencies and departments that are considered nonessential, including agencies that pay out small business loans and process passport requests, will cease to work until Congress is able to agree on a bill for the federal budget.

-The employees in these departments would be placed on "furlough."
+The employees in these departments will be placed on "furlough."
 In previous shutdowns, everyone who stayed home was paid retroactively after an agreement was reached in Washington.

 At the peak of the 2013 government shutdown, about 850,000 employees were furloughed per day, according to the Office of Management and Budget.

-Note: This story has been updated to reflect new information from the District of Columbia.